The On-Rails wiki last edited by mento on 07/13/15 08:08AM

 A feature of video games in which the manner that the player travels is pre-determined on a line, as if on rails.
 Many arcade shooters have this feature.

 The original idea behind this concept is that it allowed a game to feature imagery beyond the technical limitations of the time by using high production value video as a background, combined with limited interactions via traditional graphics for the actual gameplay.
-A targeting reticle is usually the only thing you control in these games.
+A targeting reticle is usually the only thing the player controls in these games.

 Later on, games continued to use this concept, even when technical limitations were no longer a deciding factor.
 This was due to the designers wanting a specific experience for the player to engage in, although it would also be used to make the game easier to develop, since taking freedom of movement away makes the game far less complex and cheaper to produce.